Freifunk-Nord/nord-puppet-config/README.md

 ### 1. copy this file to the root home folder:

     cp mesh_peerings.yaml /root/

+`mesh_peerings.yaml` must be extended with each gateway.
+On existing gateways the new ips must be added to the file `/etc/bird/bird6.conf.d/ffnord.conf`.

 ### 2. create the file with the fastd private key